stonepros/stone/doc/rados/operations/monitoring.rst

 If you specified non-default locations for your configuration or keyring, you may specify their locations::

-   ceph -c /path/to/conf -k /path/to/keyring health
+   stone -c /path/to/conf -k /path/to/keyring health

 Checking a Cluster's Status
 ===========================